 The theoretical foundations of these links are well established.
 Faces shape others’ perceptions and expectations that, in turn, shape our behavior and psychological traits.
 Psychological traits and facial features are both influenced by many common factors, such as hormones and genes.
 Finally, psychological traits influence facial appearance; for example, attitudes affect group memberships that, in turn, influence facial grooming style.

 - A replication of this study confirmed that sexual orientation can be predicted from facial images.
-Models were invariant to makeup, eye-wear, facial hair and head pose.
+Models were invariant to makeup, eyewear, facial hair, and head pose.

-We showed that easily accessible digital records of behavior, Facebook Likes, can be used to automatically and accurately predict a range of sensitive traits, including: sexual orientation, ethnicity, political views, personality, intelligence, use of addictive substances, parental separation, etc.
+We showed that easily accessible digital records of behavior, Facebook Likes, can be used to automatically and accurately predict a range of sensitive traits, including sexual orientation, ethnicity, political views, personality, intelligence, use of addictive substances, parental separation, etc.

-This paper called for, and triggered, an immediate tightening of Facebook’s privacy policies: Two weeks after its publication, Facebook switched off public access to their users’ Likes (until then, they were by default visible to anyone on the internet).
+This paper called for, and triggered, an immediate tightening of Facebook’s privacy policies: Two weeks after its publication, Facebook switched off public access to its users’ Likes (until then, they were by default visible to anyone on the internet).
 This greatly limited exposure to privacy threats for millions of users.

 This paper had a significant impact within and beyond academia:

-This paper illustrates the feasibility and effectiveness of the mass persuasion techniques deployed by companies such as Cambridge Analytica and exposed the risks inherent to behavioral targeting, the principal source of income for many tech giants.
+This paper illustrated the feasibility and effectiveness of the mass persuasion techniques deployed by companies such as Cambridge Analytica and exposed the risks inherent to behavioral targeting, the principal source of income for many tech giants.

-Birds of a feather do flock together: behavior-based personality assessment method reveals personality similarity among couples and friends (2017)Youyou, Schwartz, Stillwell, & Kosinski, Psychological Science.
-(Kosinski is the second & senior author with a student co-author.)
+Birds of a feather do flock together: behavior-based personality assessment method reveals personality similarity among couples and friends (2017)Youyou, Schwartz, Stillwell, & Kosinski; Psychological Science (Kosinski is the second & senior author with a student co-author)

-Computer-based personality judgments are more accurate than those made by humans (2015)Youyou, Kosinski, Stillwell, Proceedings of the National Academy of Sciences.
-(Kosinski shares the first authorship with a student co-author.)
+Computer-based personality judgments are more accurate than those made by humans (2015)Youyou, Kosinski, & Stillwell; Proceedings of the National Academy of Sciences (Kosinski shares the first authorship with a student co-author)